onflow/flow/docs/content/guides/dapp-deployment/index.md

 **4. [Deploy to Mainnet](./mainnet-deployment)**

+Your dapp must go through a review process before it can be deployed to Mainnet.
-Deployment to Mainnet is restricted in the near term in order to ensure a smooth experience for Flow developers, maintainers and users.
+This is to ensure a smooth and safe experience for Flow users, developers, and maintainers while the network is still maturing.
 Learn about the steps you will need to take to promote your dapp from Testnet to Mainnet.